spotlightpa/poor-richard/content/news/2023-03-08-SPLZABRES.md

 Perez; her employer SEIU; state House Republicans including Major; Kennedy; and dozens of rank-and-file Democrats previously called on Zabel to resign.
 McClinton and other Democratic leaders said they took the “accusations seriously” but did not demand Zabel step down.

 Zabel, an attorney who was first elected to a suburban Philadelphia district in 2018, initially <a href="https://www.spotlightpa.org/news/2023/03/pa-mike-zabel-sexual-harassment-allegations-wont-resign-letter/">rebuffed calls to resign</a>, telling leadership he would seek inpatient treatment for an unnamed illness.

-He has not responded to Spotlight PA’s multiple requests for comment.
+He did not respond to Spotlight PA’s multiple requests for comment, but he <a href="https://apnews.com/article/pennsylvania-sexual-harassment-mike-zabel-d7001476c3d7bd66a47346c0d948d638" target="_blank">told</a> the AP he had intended to “go through the Ethics Committee process and defend myself there.”

+“At this point, though, I am unwilling to put my loved ones through any more of this,” he said in a text to the AP.

 In a statement Wednesday, state House Democratic leadership said Zabel “has chosen to do what is best for his family, the people he represents, and the state House of Representatives.”